 Come back faster

-Anaerobic metabolism occurs at high exercise intensity when the aerobic capacity is exceeded, and Lactic Acid builds up causing muscle discomfort and fatigue, associated with a rise in blood Lactate levels.
+Anaerobic metabolism occurs at high exercise intensity when the aerobic capacity is exceeded, acidosis develops causing muscle discomfort and fatigue, associated with a rise in blood Lactate levels.

-The testing is done on a Woodway treadmill or a Daum Cycle Ergometer (Cyclists) or a Concept Erg (Rowers) with an increasing workload until exhaustion.
+The testing is done on a Woodway treadmill (Runners), a Daum Cycle Ergometer (Cyclists) or a Concept Erg (Rowers) with an increasing workload until exhaustion.
 Lactate levels are obtained by skin-prick at regular intervals during the test.

 The test report will provide you with accurate training zones & advice regarding any movement disorders observed during the test.